zvlfahmi/exambrowser/README.md

 - Disable opening the app in Windowed mode (added in v0.1b)
 - Blank screenshot and screenrecord (added in v0.2b)
 - LOCKDOWN TIMER WHEN EXITING APP (added in v0.2b)
+- Blacklisted Apps (added in v0.3b)
+- Automatically update database from internet (added in v0.3b)

 ## To-do list
 Note that this to-do list is just a concept being tested, usually insanely privacy invasive feature